-If you’re a landlord renting properties out to tenants, one of the most important things you can do to protect yourself is to include a Tenant Liability clause in the lease agreement.
+If you’re a landlord renting properties out to tenants and tenant destroys your property, one of the most important things you can do to protect yourself is to include a Tenant Liability clause in the lease agreement.
 This clause should state that the tenant will be charged for any replacements or repairs which are necessary, and which are caused by the tenants, their pets, or their guests.

 This of course, excludes ordinary wear and tear such as might normally happen with carpets, paint jobs, and even large appliances after a number of years.
 If you don’t have this kind of protection written into your lease agreements with tenants, you’re probably going to have a difficult time getting them to pay for any damages which they’ve caused.
 Below is some information on what your options are in situations where the tenant still resides on your property, as well as after they’ve moved out.